poonker/FIE/README.md

 ---

 ## 🔑 Key Idea
-The **Mamba discriminator** may be more efficient than convolutional kernels when treating images as sequential data, similar to text processing.
+The **Mamba discriminator** may be more efficient than convolutional kernels when treating images as sequential data, similar to processing long sequences of text.

 ---